-NJSLS Literacy C Cross curricular CTE(NJSLS 9) Technology(NJSL8) · MP.2 - Reason abstractly and quantitatively.
-CTE 9.3.ST-SM.2 - Apply science and mathematics concepts to the development of plans, processes and projects that address real world problems.
-9.3.ST-SM.3 - Analyze the impact that science and mathematics has on society.
-9.3.ST.2 - Use technology to acquire, manipulate, analyze and report data.
-TECHNOLOGY 8.2.12.NT.1: Explain how different groups can contribute to the overall design of a product.
-8.2.12.ITH.3: Analyze the impact that globalization, social media, and access to open source technologies has had on innovation and on a society's economy, politics, and culture.
+STANDARDS for Learning Targets NJSLS Literacy Cross curricular CTE(NJSLS 9) Technology(NJSL8) HS-LS1-1 - Construct an RST.11-12.1 -Cite specific textual evidence MP.2 - Reason abstractly and CTE explanation based on evidence for to support analysis of science and quantitatively.
+9.3.ST-SM.2 - Apply science and how the structure of DNA technical texts, attending to important mathematics concepts to the determines the structure of distinctions the author makes and to any development of plans, proteins which carry out the gaps or inconsistencies in the account. processes and projects that essential functions of life through WHST.9-12.2 - Write address real world problems. systems of specialized cells. informative/explanatory texts, including 9.3.ST-SM.3 - Analyze the HS-LS3-1 - Ask questions to clarify the narration of historical events, impact that science and relationships about the role of scientific procedures/ experiments, or mathematics has on society.
+DNA and chromosomes in coding the instructions for characteristic technical processes.
+WHST.9-12.9 - Draw evidence from 9.3.ST.2 - Use technology to traits passed from parents to informational texts to support analysis, acquire, manipulate, analyze and report data. offspring. reflection, and research.
+HS-LS3-2 - Make and defend a RST.11-12.9 - Synthesize information from TECHNOLOGY claim based on evidence that a range of sources (e.g., texts, 8.2.12.NT.1: Explain how inheritable genetic variations may experiments, simulations) into a coherent different groups can contribute result from: (1) new genetic understanding of a process, to the overall design of a combinations through meiosis, (2) phenomenon, or concept, product. viable errors occurring during resolving conflicting information when 8.2.12.ITH.3: Analyze the impact replication, and/or (3) mutations possible. that globalization, social caused by environmental factors.
+WHST.9-12.1 - Write arguments focused on media, and access to open discipline-specific content. source technologies has had on innovation and on a society's economy, politics, and culture.

 - 1. Describe the structure of the DNA molecule - 2.
 Explain Chargraff's rule and explain how it mathematically can be used to determine amounts of each nucleotide - 3.
-Sequence the process of replication, including the enzymes involved - 4.
+Model the process of replication - 4.
 Contrast RNA with DNA. - 5.
 Summarize the processes of transcription and translation - 6.
 Create a visual representation to illustrate how changes in a DNA nucleotide sequence can result in a change in the polypeptide produced. - 7.
 Define mutations and describe different types of mutations.

-Unit 12 Summary: EVOLUTION
+Unit 11 Summary: EVOLUTION